atanuroy911/iitk-fortinet-gui/README.md

   <img src="https://i.ibb.co/XtdH150/image.png">
 </p>

-**Disclaimer: This Software is targetted for IITK WiFi (NOT IITK-Sec or IITK-Sec-5GHz) and LAN.
+**Disclaimer: This software is targetted for IITK WiFi (NOT IITK-Sec or IITK-Sec-5GHz) and LAN.
 Using on other networks will simply show that you are connected to internet**

 ## Features